-I live in Northwest Arkansas and I love it here- it’s beautiful with the mountains, lakes and rivers.
-I love the distinct seasons, changing weather, whatever the season, makes my heart pound!
-I am married to my college sweetheart Ben and we celebrated 12 years recently.
-We have two little boys: Summit (Bear in some blog posts) who is 7 and has a rare and amazing genetic disorder called William’s Syndrome that changed our lives for the better and Sawyer (Bug in some blog posts), my insane little preschooler who happens to be one of the most phenomenal humans I’ve met, even at the young age of 4.
+I recently moved to Summit County, Colorado and I love it here!
+I’ve wanted to live here my whole life and am still pinching myself that I am here.
+I am married to my college sweetheart Ben and we celebrated 13 years recently.
+We have two little boys: Summit (Bear in some blog posts) who is 8 and has a rare and amazing genetic disorder called William’s Syndrome that changed our lives for the better and Sawyer (Bug in some blog posts), my insane little Kindergartner who happens to be one of the most phenomenal humans I’ve met, even at the young age of 5.

 My blog started as a place to share fun stories and cute photographs of Summit for family but that changed as I began documenting the devastating discovery that he had some major health issues.
 It took almost 18 months to find out that he was born with a rare generic disorder; months filled with confusion and surgeries.
 This began a difficult time period that extended past months and stretched into several long years and only in the last year, we feel we are on the other side of.

 I now somewhat jokingly refer this season as the 7 year drought.
 Years that felt like famine.

 Philippians 4:11 (NIV)

 11 I am not saying this because I am in need, for I have learned to be content whatever the circumstances.

 We aren’t who we used to be only older.